erfansadraiye/Load-Balancer-Socket-Programming/README.md

 It listens for incoming connections from clients and forwards them to the services.
 The server uses a round-robin algorithm to distribute the requests among the services.

 The `Server` class is used to connect to the services and send messages to them.
-There are four methods in the class:
+There are two methods in the class:

-1. `check_connection`: This method checks if the connection is still alive.
+1. `check_connection`: This method checks if the server is available.
-2. `disconnect`: This method disconnects the client.
-3. `try_to_connect` : This method tries to connect to the service.
-4. `send`: This method sends a message to the service and receives a response.
+2. `send`: This method sends a message to the service and receives a response.

 There is a scheduler that checks the health of the servers every `refreshRate` seconds.
 If a server is down, the scheduler will remove it from the list of servers.